Gary Rowett: Derby County appoint ex-Birmingham City boss as manager

 He has brought in Kevin Summerfield as assistant manager, Mark Sale as first-team coach, Kevin Poole as goalkeeping coach and Joe Carnall as head of performance analysis.

-"Gary is being tasked with, and has the full responsibility for, leading our redevelopment programme," said Derby County Chairman Mel Morris.
+"Gary is being tasked with, and has the full responsibility for, leading our redevelopment programme," said Derby chairman Mel Morris.

 "He is an exemplar of the qualities and values we want in our team and has clearly demonstrated his abilities to get that from his players too."